-Nonalcoholic fatty liver disease (NAFLD) is a liver disease characterized by excessive fat accumulation in hepatocytes that is not caused by alcohol consumption (Vernon et al., 2011; Friedman et al., 2018).
-Nonalcoholic steatohepatitis (NASH) is a subcategory of NAFLD and is defined on the basis of the following liver biopsy histologic features: lobular inflammation, hepatocellular ballooning, fibrosis, and steatosis (Williams et al., 2011; Siddiqui et al., 2018).
-Since NAFLD and NASH are associated with cirrhosis and hepatocellular carcinoma (Anstee et al., 2013), they also represent important factors that contribute to the recent increase in liver-related morbidity and mortality.
+Nonalcoholic fatty liver disease (NAFLD) is a liver disease characterized by excessive fat accumulation in hepatocytes that is not caused by alcohol consumption (Friedman et al., 2018; Vernon et al., 2011).
+Nonalcoholic steatohepatitis (NASH) is a sub-category of NAFLD and is defined on the basis of the following liver biopsy histological features: lobular inflammation, hepatocellular ballooning, fibrosis, and steatosis (Williams et al., 2011; Siddiqui et al., 2018).
+Since NAFLD and NASH are associated with cirrhosis and hepatocellular carcinoma (Anstee, 2013), they also represent important factors that contribute to the recent increase in liver-related morbidity and mortality.

 The global prevalence of NAFLD has continued to increase annually with 25% of the world population affected in 2018 (Younossi et al., 2019).
-Although up to 30% of patients with NAFLD develop NASH (Calzadilla Bertot and Adams, 2016), no anti-NAFLD/anti-NASH drugs have been approved (Sanyal et al., 2010; Cusi et al., 2016; Esler and Bence, 2019), thus resulting in an unmet medical need.
-Hepatic steatosis is caused by an imbalance in hepatic lipid metabolism favoring the storage of lipids within the liver (Cohen et al., 2011), which triggers hepatic inflammation and, subsequently, fibrosis, https://dx.doi.org/10.1124/jpet.121.000786.
+Although up to 30% of the patients with NAFLD develop NASH (Calzadilla Bertot and Adams, 2016), no anti-NAFLD/NASH drugs have been approved (Sanyal et al., 2010; Cusi et al., 2016; Esler and Bence, 2019), thus resulting in an unmet medical need.
+Hepatic steatosis is caused by an imbalance in hepatic lipid metabolism favoring the storage of lipids within the liver (Cohen et al., 2011), which triggers hepatic inflammation and, subsequently, fibrosis, which drives NASH progression.
+Furthermore, metabolic syndromes, such as obesity, insulin resistance, and dyslipidemia, represent the major risk factors for the development of NAFLD/NASH.
+Therefore, multiple clinical trials are focusing on correcting the dysfunctional lipid metabolism via the application of lipid metabolism pathway modulators, nuclear hormone receptor agonists, and glycemic modulators (Esler and Bence, 2019).